-If a works council does exist at a company, it has to be given a hearing with regard to every intended notice.
-The works council has a week to discuss the notice and will then give the employer its view.
+If a works council does exist at a company, it has to be properly informed on the intended notice of dismissal.
+The works council then has one week to discuss the notice and the opportunity to give the employer its view on the notice of dismissal.
 Even if the works council objects to the notice of termination, the employer may go ahead nonetheless.
 However, in this case, the employee has the right to be employed even beyond the notice period until a court has decided whether the notice is legally effective or not.

-Intellectual

-property
+Intellectual property